 Read more: These are the best shoulder bags and messenger bags for photographers

-Backpacks are a firm favorite for photographers who have to travel long distances with their camera gear.
+Backpacks are a firm favourite for photographers who have to travel long distances with their camera gear.
 If you're a walker, traveller or landscape photographer, you'll be looking for something comfortable, ergonomic and that will protect your gear from any accidental falls or scrapes.
 However, one downside is that you'll have to take the backpack off in order to access your kit, even if you've got one of the best camera backpacks.

 Have you never got the right bag for the job?
 Although this unusual and rather pricey modular system will likely have niche appeal, it’s actually great value for money because it can be easily modified for all kinds of scenarios.
 The Velcro dividers inside can be moved to accommodate specific gear (including a drone) or dumped in favour of open space, while the rear-opening lid contains a zipped compartment for a 13-inch laptop.
 However, the real genius is the front’s succession of loops that can be used to attach accessories such as a neoprene flash holder, a tripod toe-cup and straps, and a phone case, making this a truly versatile camera backpack.